 The problem is, the internet isn’t a “Field of Dreams” and just because you build it, doesn’t mean they will come.
-Without understanding how to develop your content to best maximize search engine performance, who will know to ever read it, watch it, or download it?
+Without understanding how to develop SEO content writing to best maximize search engine performance, who will know to ever read it, watch it, or download it?

-While our Atlanta SEO company can’t cover everything you need to know to be a content development expert (whole careers are built on this) these five simple tricks will help get you on your way to the top of the search engines.
+While we can’t cover everything you need to know to be a content development expert (whole careers are built on this) these five simple tricks will help get you on your way to the top of the search engines.

-All too often people sit down and start writing out content or designing a graphic before fully considering what keyword or phrase they are going to use to attract their audience.
+All too often people sit down and start SEO content writing or designing a graphic before fully considering what keyword or phrase they are going to use to attract their audience.
 Worse yet, they think that slapping 20 keywords into a meta-tag will make up for it.

 Clients are often surprised to find out that all the copy they wrote, infographics they built, etc. are targeted to a keyword with 5, 10, or 20 searches a month.
 Do your research ahead of time.
 Not only does this allow you to craft copy, title tags, alt tags, etc. to make best use of the keyword or phrase but it can give you powerful insight into how often the word comes up in search.
 Are 100 people searching for this a month or 100,000?

 Sometimes there can be a huge difference in the way you describe your product or service, and how your customers describe it.
 You may write all your content based on “personal safety training” but if your customers are searching for “self-defense classes”, your site is not likely to come up for their searches, and you won’t get any of that valuable traffic.
 Instead, craft content that meets your customers where they are in the purchasing journey, and lead them to conversion with informative blogs, persuasive reviews and testimonials, and compelling case study examples.